Chasing Productivity: A Digital Marketing Agency’s Quest to Find the Right Project Management Software

 I was excited to learn more about Asana because they had great reviews.
 What I was not excited about was being blown off.
 After emailing and calling several times with no answer, they finally informed me that our agency was too small for a live demo and pushed me in the direction of their resource center instead.
 If the demo experience was any indication of what customer support would be like, I was out.

 TeamWork and Flow were great options.
-They fulfilled most the items on my list, but there was one contender that far outshined the others: ClickUp.
+They fulfilled most of the items on my list, but there was one contender that far outshined the others: ClickUp.

 If ClickUp were a person, we would be best friends.
 I could write pages upon pages about ClickUp.
 But since you’re probably not a project management nerd like me, I’ll save you from the bore.
 I highly recommend ClickUp if you are an agency, are outgrowing your current platform, or project manage using Agile.
 Here’s why: